 Frequently Asked Questions

-Question: Where can I get information concerning the Award Cash Management Service (ACM$)?
+Question: What is the Award Cash Management Service (ACM$)?

-Answer: Go to the Award Cash Management $ervice information page on Research.gov.
+Answer: ACM$ is NSF's system for awardees to submit cash request and adjustments on a grant-by-grant basis.
+For further information, go to the Award Cash Management $ervice information page on Research.gov.
 Along with other ACM$ information, that page contains the ACM$ Fact Sheet, Getting Started Guide, Permissions Guide and the ACM$ XML file upload guide.

 - Question: Who can reset my password?